austozi/selfhosted/fdroidserver/README.md

 To serve the repo behind [SWAG](https://github.com/linuxserver/docker-swag) as the reverse proxy, copy fdroid.subdomain.conf to /path/to/swag/config/nginx/proxy-conf/ and restart the SWAG container.

-The first time you run the container, deloy the repo by executing the following on the host:
+The first time you run the container, deloy the repo by executing on the host:

 ```
 docker exec -it fdroid fdroid deploy -v